Corey Seager Player Props: Rangers vs. White Sox

-On Tuesday, Corey Seager (.857 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+Corey Seager and his .489 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Chicago White Sox and Michael Kopech on June 21 at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the White Sox.
+In his last game, he collected two extra-base hits (3-for-4 with two doubles and five RBI) against the White Sox.

 Corey Seager Game Info & Props vs. the White Sox